In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - Later engines included Torque 2D and Torque 3D, the latter allowing even more versatile and flexible in game modification with examples like Beam NG.drive.
 It still retains many of the admin/debug quirks such as the F11 edit mode and the F7/F8 Drop Player/Camera at Camera/Player.

-- The NetImmerse/Gamebryo engine: Bully, Catherine, The Elder Scrolls from Morrowind to Oblivion, Warhammer Online, Freedom Force, Fallout 3, Epic Mickey, Fallout: New Vegas, Prince of Persia 3D, Dark Age of Camelot, Simon the Sorcerer 3D, Star Trek: Bridge Commander
+- The NetImmerse/Gamebryo engine: Bully, Catherine, The Elder Scrolls from Morrowind to Oblivion, Warhammer Online, Freedom Force, Fallout 3, Epic Mickey, Fallout: New Vegas, Prince of Persia 3D, Dark Age of Camelot, Simon the Sorcerer 3D, Star Trek: Bridge Commander.
+The Bethesda-published games have the engine significantly modified for their purposes.

-- Bethesda's Creation Engine (which, based on independent research, seems to be based on the same heavily modified Gamebryo Bethesda used in the Elder Scrolls series from Morrowind onwards) is used in Skyrim and Fallout 4.
+- Bethesda's Creation Engine (which, based on independent research, seems to be based on the same heavily modified Gamebryo Bethesda used in the Elder Scrolls series from Morrowind onwards) is used in Skyrim, Fallout 4, and Fallout 76.

 - Infocom's decades old Z-machine, still in use for Interactive Fiction.